What is an Operating Cycle?

 The OC offers an insight into a company’s operating efficiency.
 A shorter cycle is preferred and indicates a more efficient and successful business.
-A shorter cycle indicates that a company will be able to recover its investment quickly and possesses enough cash to meet obligations.
-If a company’s OC is long, that indicates a longer time for a company to turn its inventory purchases into cash.
+A shorter cycle indicates that a company is able to recover its inventory investment quickly and possesses enough cash to meet obligations.
+If a company’s OC is long, it can create cash flow problems.

 A company can reduce its OC in two ways:

-- Speed up the sale of its inventory: If a company is able to quickly sell its inventory, the OC would decrease.
+- Speed up the sale of its inventory: If a company is able to quickly sell its inventory, the OC should decrease.

-- Reduce the time needed to collect receivables: If a company is able to quickly collect credit sales, the OC would decrease.
+- Reduce the time needed to collect receivables: If a company is able to quickly collect credit sales more quickly, the OC would decrease.